Fapannen/Thesis-EfficientDet/thesis/README.md

 # Thesis-EfficientDet

-Prerequisites: git, opencv-python, python3.7, python3.7-pip (upgrade if necessary `python3.7 -m pip install --upgrade pip`.
+**Prerequisites**: git, opencv-python, python3.7, python3.7-pip (upgrade if necessary `python3.7 -m pip install --upgrade pip`.
 If you encounter some issues, this might solve some.)

 To get started: